kfox1111/rpi-bootc-bootloader/README.md

 ### Usage

-Run `rpi-bootc-bootloader sync` after every `bootc switch` or `bootc update`.
+Run `bootc switch` or `bootc update` as normal

-Warning: For now, do not use the --apply flag or the updating cronjob as it could leave the bootloader in the wrong state.

 Tryboot:

-The tryboot feature is enabled with the `--tryboot` flag, or writing `TRYBOOT=1` to `/etc/rpi-bootc-bootloader/tryboot.conf`
+The tryboot feature is enabled with writing `TRYBOOT=1` to `/etc/rpi-bootc-bootloader/tryboot.conf`

-When syncing in tryboot mode, the PI will stay configured to boot the current image.
-When executing `reboot tryboot`
+Switch image as normal, but without apply.
+When ready to apply, run `rpi-bootc-bootloader tryreboot`

 This will cause the RPI to boot the currently staging bootc image on the next boot.
 Failure to boot or a power cycle should return it automatically to the current, working image.

+Once the boot is successful and you are happy with it, run `rpi-bootc-bootloader sync` to update the default to the current image.

 ### Circuit